Submitty/submitty.github.io/_docs/grader/queue.md

 helped as well as the students currently being helped.
 We store all relevant timestamps for each entry in the queue.
-Usage statistics can be tracked, analyzed, and instructional resources balanced appropriately.  *NOTE: Queue Statistics coming soon!*
+Usage statistics can be tracked, analyzed, and instructional resources balanced appropriately.  *NOTE: Office Hours Queue Statistics coming soon!*

 ### Enabling the Office Hours Queue